This week: Sunny, dry, breezy days ahead, but pollen levels remain high

 HOUSTON - Each day this week will bring only minor changes, so overall it's good news for kids on spring break this week.

-There is a slight chance for a few showers on Wednesday but not much to worry about.
-The spring equinox occurs early Thursday morning, so that is the official start of the spring season, but we'll actually have a brief cooldown.
+There is a slight chance of a few showers on Wednesday morning, because of a passing front, but not much to worry about.
+That cooler and even drier air moves into Southeast Texas behind the front.

 Oak pollen explosion